Sudan coup: Ousted PM Hamdok staying 'at my home,' general says | DW | 26.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-General Abdel-Fattah Burhan said he was detaining Abdalla Hamdok at his residence for the deposed prime minister's "own safety."
+General Abdel-Fattah Burhan has said he is detaining Abdalla Hamdok at his residence for the deposed prime minister's "own safety."
 Meanwhile, three Sudanese ambassadors in Europe have defected.

-Sudan's top general Abdel-Fattah Burhan said on Tuesday he was keeping ousted Prime Minister Abdalla Hamdok at "my home," in the wake of the military coup the army official conducted.
+Sudan's top general, Abdel-Fattah Burhan, said on Tuesday he was keeping ousted Prime Minister Abdalla Hamdok at "my home," in the wake of the military coup led by the army official.

-The army official told a news conference in Khartoum that Hamdok was being held there "for his own safety."
+Burhan told a news conference in the capital, Khartoum, that Hamdok was being held there "for his own safety."

 "Yes, we arrested ministers and politicians, but not all" of them, Burhan said, adding that Hamdok was "in good health" and would "return home when the crisis is over."

-However, Hamdok's office hit back, calling for his "immediate" release, as well as others who have also been detained as part of the military operation.
+However, Hamdok's office has hit back and called for his "immediate" release, as well as that of others who have also been detained as part of the military operation.

-The call for his freedom came in a statement from the information ministry which appealed for the "liberation of everyone" arrested on Monday.
-This included Hamdok's wife, several of his ministers, and civilian members of the council that was in charge of the country's transition to full civilian rule.
+The call for the prime minister's freedom came in a statement from the Information Ministry which appealed for the "liberation of everyone" arrested on Monday.
+This included Hamdok's wife, several of his ministers and civilian members of the council that was in charge of the country's transition to full civilian rule.

 The office said that Hamdok is still "the executive authority recognized by the Sudanese people and the world."

-The US condemned the actions of the military and called for the immediate resoration of the civilian-led transitional government.
+Meanwhile, the United States has condemned the actions of the military and called for the immediate restoration of the civilian-led transitional government.

 According to White House national security adviser Jake Sullivan, the Biden administration is considering the range of economic tools it has in response to the military coup, and was reported to be in close communication with Gulf states.